Lupinus lepidus: Description

 Lupinus lepidus is a small hairy perennial that reaches 4 to 24 in.
 Palmately compound leaves extend up the stem, but most are basal.
 The inflorescence is a dense spike-like raceme, with pink, purple, or blue flowers that often have a yellowish spot.
 The plant blooms from mid-April through August, depending on elevation and habitat.
 The fruit is a pod containing multiple seeds.

+Taxonomy

+Many varieties have been described, several of which are considered separate species by some authorities.